Ambita/samhandling_megler_boligbyggelag_docs/README.md

 ### 3.2.2 Sales message completed response (Salgsmelding fullført)

-Later, when all the processes like clarification and board approval has been completed a final response is sent:
+Later, when all the processes like clarification and board approval have been completed, a final response is sent:

 ```json
 {